chryss/pygaarst/doc/install.rst

 Installation
 ============

-The use of a virtualenv_ is recommended
+The use of a virtualenv_ is recommended.

 At the current stage, there is no stable release for Pygaarst yet.
 The latest code from the master branch can be installed via::